-18 Oct Our experience at Maker Faire Rome 2018
+18 Oct We had a great time at Maker Faire Rome 2018

 Last weekend we went to the 6th edition of Rome Maker Faire, the largest in the world after the “Bay Area” and “New York” in the United States.
 Organised by InnovaCamera, a Special Agency of the Rome Chamber of Commerce, this year over 100.000 people attended the fair and almost 700 different projects were shown (from a total of 61 different countries!).